-NFL Rumors: Here’s Why Antonio Brown Just Now Is Getting Meeting With League
+NESN

 Allegations of sexual misconduct against Antonio Brown have been public for about two months now, so why is Brown just now getting a chance to speak to the NFL?

-The New England Patriots cut Antonio Brown back in September, concluding his run in Foxboro after just 11 times.
+The New England Patriots cut Antonio Brown back in September, concluding his run in Foxboro after just 11 days.
 It was during that time many of the allegations, including rape, were levied against the veteran wide receiver, who remains a free agent.

-He reportedly will meet with the NFL at some point next week, though that didn’t stop him from going on a profanity-laced tirade in which he says the NFL mistreats black players and declared he wouldn’t play in the league again.
+Brown reportedly will meet with the NFL at some point next week, though that didn’t stop him from going on a profanity-laced tirade in which he said the NFL mistreats black players and declared he wouldn’t play in the league again.
 He’s since apologized for those social media posts.

 So why is Brown getting his meeting now?